Particular/docs.particular.net/samples/open-telemetry/logging/sample.md

 - nservicebus/logging
 ---

-This sample shows how to configure an NServiceBus endpoint to collect telemetry data and link the traces and logs together.
+This sample shows how to configure an NServiceBus endpoint to link OpenTelemetry traces and logs together.

+## Configuration

 First, OpenTelemetry needs to be configured to capture NServiceBus traces: